codevise/pageflow/doc/creating_widget_types/enabling_widgets_by_default.md

 # Enabling Widgets by Default

-Sometimes it can be desirable to define a default widget type to be used for a speficic role.
-That way no manual configuration of entry or theming is required for a widget to be rendered in all entries:
+Sometimes it can be desirable to define a default widget type to be used for a specific role.
+This way, no manual configuration of entry or theming is required for a widget to be rendered in all entries:

     config.widget_types.register(Rainbow::WidgetType.new, default: true)